-Targeting option Errors of inclusion/exclusion Implementation Advantages Disadvantages of Rwanda, 2015), Ethiopia (Berhane et al., 2015), Indonesia (Alatas et al., 2012) how poverty is measured xiii 2012) Self-Targeted, requiring some ordeal to qualify: Benefits are conditional on actions that will be unattractive to applicants who do not need the income support E.g. Public works • Argued to be low but depends on the conditions.
+Targeting option Errors of inclusion/exclusion Implementation Advantages Disadvantages 2015), Indonesia (Alatas et al., 2012) measured. ^{xi} Self-targeted, requiring some ordeal to qualify: Benefits are conditional on actions that will be unattractive to applicants who do not need the income support.
+E.g. Public works Argued to be low but depends on the conditions.
 Too easy and not only the poor will self-select.
-Too hard and the vulnerable may be missed A system to assess applicants and to implement conditions is required Considerable administrative burden and cost - e.g. needing to set up jobs on public works • Argued to remove work disincentives as work will be preferable to the ordeal Stigma often associated with this kind of support Requires alternative systems for e.g. those unable to work Can be expensive.
-For each dollar spent, an average of 42 cents reaches beneficiaries for cash programmes, while it is 31 cents for public works programmes (Litvinova et al., 2017) May be susceptible to fraud and corruption as there is discretion in monitoring household compliance xiii In Indonesia, it performed worse than the means test at identifying who was poor based on expenditure but did better at targeting poor people based on measures of poverty that accounts for households' earning potential in addition to their consumption.
+Too hard and the vulnerable may be missed.
+A system to assess applicants and to implement conditions is required.
+Considerable administrative burden and cost - e.g. needing to set up jobs on public works.
+Argued to remove work disincentives as work will be preferable to the ordeal.
+Stigma often associated with this kind of support.
+Requires alternative systems for e.g. those unable to work.
+Can be expensive.
+For each dollar spent, an average of 42 cents reaches beneficiaries for cash programmes, while it is 31 cents for public works programmes (Litvinova et al., 2017).
+May be susceptible to fraud and corruption as there is discretion in monitoring household compliance.

+xi In Indonesia, it performed worse than the means test at identifying who was poor based on expenditure but did better at targeting poor people based on measures of poverty that accounts for households' earning potential in addition to their consumption.
 The authors conclude that the large benefits of community-based targeting in terms of community satisfaction may outweigh its small costs in terms of accuracy, especially given that proxy means tests and community-based targeting would ultimately have similar effects on national poverty.
 Alatas, V., Banerjee, B., Hanna, R., Olken, B., & Tobias, J. (2012).
 Targeting the Poor: Evidence from a Field Experiment in Indonesia.
 American Economic Review, 102(4), 1206-40.